natecraddock/dr-epilepsy/README.md

 # Dr. Epilepsy
-A 2.80 port of the classic Blender addon.
+A 2.80 update of the classic Blender addon.
 Dr Epilepsy will melt your brain

 ### [Download Here]()